 I am pretty sure I have written this in a previous post but I clearly remember the day that changed my life.
 I was already very ill and had been in bed for a few weeks.
 One morning the sun was shining and it showed that the house was really dusty and dirty.
 I decided that I was going to clean it.
 My routine before I became ill had been to start at the top and work down.
 Every Friday I would clean windows, skirting boards, under everything, change beds, hoover, dust, tidy as I went and I could get the whole house immaculate in four hours.
 I wouldn’t be able to stop until it was perfect.
 So on this day, I stripped the bed, which at this point was not being done on a weekly basis, and went down to get some clean sheets.
 Because I knew that going up and down stairs was one of the things that took the most energy from me I decided to bring the hoover upstairs with the sheets to save me another trip downstairs.
 I got back into the bedroom (I’m on the top floor of a three storey house), left the hoover in the middle of the room, put the sheets on the window sill, looked at my bed, climbed into it with no sheets, duvet cover or pillowcases and that is where I stayed for the next three days.
 Literally only getting out to crawl to the en-suite loo and once a day to go downstairs to the kitchen for a drink or a piece of bread.
 On the first day I would wake and look at the hoover and feel really irritated that it was in the middle of the room and needed moving back to its home.
 On the second day I was thinking it won’t kill me to have it there one more day and by the third day I didn’t care if it stayed there forever.
 I realised that it wasn’t hurting me there and that it really did not matter where it was.
 Those three days not only changed but probably saved my life.
 I no longer feel compelled to do anything.
 I am not obliged to kill myself to achieve something that no one else would even notice.
 I no longer need to be perfect in everything I do!
 It makes life SO much easier, and happier!

 Sooooo, I live down a footpath in a little jumble of cottages and gardens.
 I have a really pretty front garden and behind me, out of my back windows, I can see someone elses really pretty garden.
-I have furniture and last winter had a cabin (which my amazing youngest son made possible) built in my garden (it’s been insulated and plastered inside and has an electric light and sockets) which will be my spare room and music/craft room.
-It is full of things from the old house which were stored in a lockup waiting for me to eBay and car boot them and which I have promised myself will be taken to the dump/charity shop if I haven’t managed to unload them by the end of May.
+I have furniture and last winter had a cabin (which my kind and lovely youngest son made possible) built in my garden (it’s been insulated and plastered inside and has an electric light and sockets (Christmas present from my fab brother) which will be my spare room and music/craft room.
+It is full of things (cr*p) from the old house which were stored in a lockup waiting for me to eBay and car boot and which I have promised myself will be taken to the dump/charity shop if I haven’t managed to unload them by the end of May 2018.
 I fully intend to have a summer house, come spare room, come music/craft room this summer.
 The piano has just been moved out of my tiny sitting room and I love how much bigger the room now seems.